Segnale/CppND-System-Monitor/README.md

 * CPU usage
 * Total RAM Usage
 * Number of processes active

-and a bottom window with the list of 10 latest processes actives with a list of their most relevant informations:
+...and a bottom window with the list of the 10 latest processes actives with a list of their most relevant informations:
 * pid
 * user of the process
 * cpu usage